MeowAlienOwO/unnc-mdreport-template/contents/section_3_done_works.md

 have some priori knowledge, i.e. the expected number of type in the whole sequence.
 Most of the online heuristics of BPP have only knowledge of item types.
-In this work, we purpose to use the distribution knowledge to help planning, hence achieve better results.
+In this work, we purpose to use the distribution knowledge to help to plan, hence achieve better results.

-The difficulty of this problems is the trivial change on the items could have big affect on the optimal solution.
+The difficulty of these problems is the trivial change on the items could have big affect on the optimal solution.
 Following table showed two cases: the two case share the same types, the number of types differed in both case.
 The bracket represents a packing of a bin, we call one type of packing as a pattern.